 With a lower score, the best thing that you can do to increase your chances of getting a mortgage is to increase your down payment.
 The more equity you have in the property, the less the risk is to your lender.

-Consider alternative mortgage sources
+Consider mortgage alternatives

 The U.S. Department of Veteran Affairs has a program that helps service men and women, veterans, and qualified surviving spouses become homeowners.
 The VA does not loan money but offers lenders a guarantee on your home loan equal to 25 percent of the approved loan up to the maximum allowed for the year.
 Although the VA does not set minimum FICO scores for mortgages, its partners have set a minimum of 620 as a credit score for a VA mortgage.